The Best Paint Brushes for Painting Furniture

 Country Chic Paint Oval Paint Brush

-The Country Chic Paint oval paint brush is a great paint brush for anyone looking for a brush-free finish.
+The Country Chic Paint oval paint brush is a great paint brush for anyone looking for a brush free finish.

 Country Chic Oval shaped paint brush

 It’s made of synthetic bristles that will give you a smooth, even finish.
-The oval shape of the brush allows you to get into those tight spaces and details.
+The brush’s oval shape allows you to get into those tight spaces and details.
+It’s also a shed free brush.
+And it’s a little cheaper at $20-$30 per brush.

 Best Paint Brush for Polyurethane: Zibra Topcoat or Foam Sponges

-The new Zibra topcoat paint brush is so good for brushing on water-based polyurethane.
-It’s made of fake natural bristles that somehow create the best streak-free, brushed-on polyurethane finish.
+The best paint brushes for polyurethane are the Zibra topcoat paint brush or a foam sponge wrapped in pantyhose.
+The new Zibra topcoat paint brush is so good for brushing on waterbased polyurethane.
+It’s made of fake natural bristles that somehow create the best streak free, brushed on polyurethane finish.

 It holds a good amount of polyurethane, so you have the right amount to brush on.
-Learn more about the best polyurethane for furniture here.

 Zibra topcoat paint brush

-How to Clean Paint Brushes
+How to Clean Furniture Paint Brushes

 Spending a lot of money on a paint brush can be hard, but it’s easier to swallow if you know you can use it over and over again.
+They just need to be cleaned after each project, and they’ll last for years.
+Cleaning paint brushes may seem like a tedious task, but it’s actually quite simple!
+Here’s how:

-Then I use a brush cleaner or soap and water to clean the bristles.
-And finally, I rinse the brush again and allow it to air dry.
+Then, I use a brush cleaner or soap and water to clean the bristles.
+And finally, I rinse the brush again and let it air dry.
+I recently bought a paint brush comb to help clean my brushes.
+I can’t wait to see how it works!
+Learn more about how to clean paint brushes here.

 Cleaning a paint brush with a paint brush comb